Sheeva Talebian, M.D., On Fertility & The No. 1 Reason Women Are Not Getting Pregnant

 - The three things to do before the implantation phase of in vitro fertilization for greater success

-- The less-talked-about role that men's sperm has in infertility and the conversation you need to have
+- The less-talked-about role that men's sperm has in fertility challenges and the conversation you need to have

 - The key factors to consider when considering fertility testing and the age she recommends women start.